franverona/loadgo/README.md

 ## What is LoadGo?

-**LoadGo** is a JQuery plugin that allow you to simulate loading images by using your own images.
+**LoadGo** is a JQuery plugin that allows you to simulate loading process by using your own images.

 - Perfect for logo image animation when user is waiting for something to be loaded (a website, retrieving information, updating status, etc.)